 Researcher biography

-I’m a Research Fellow and Health Economist at The University of Queensland’s Centre for the Business and Economics of Health (CBEH).
-My expertise is in applied economics, using econometric and discrete choice modelling techniques.
-I am particularly passionate about improving the lives of older people with a focus on cognitive decline, dementia, informal and formal aged care.
+I am a Health Economist at The University of Queensland's Centre for the Business and Economics of Health (CBEH).
+My expertise lies in applied economics, using econometric and discrete choice modelling techniques.
+I also apply economic evaluation methods to assess health policy, conduct cost-effectiveness analyses, and evaluate the scalability of public health and service innovations.